CodeYourFuture/curriculum/common-content/en/module/tools/binary-and-hexidecimal-numbers/index.md

 facilitation = false
 emoji= "📖"
 [objectives]
-    1="Convert signed and unsigned numbers between any two of: binary, decimal, hexidecimal" 2="Explain the similarities and differences between binary, decimal, and hexidecimal numbers" 3="Explain why we use binary numbers"
+    1="Convert signed and unsigned numbers between any two of: binary, decimal, hexadecimal" 2="Explain the similarities and differences between binary, decimal, and hexidecimal numbers" 3="Explain why we use binary numbers"
     4="Explain why we use hexidecimal numbers"